 Notes

-- Kabsa Spice Mix: Use the homemade Kabsa spice mix or try a store-bought Kabsa spice blend or baharat as a substitute.
+- Kabsa Spice Mix: Use the homemade kabsa spice mix or try a store-bought kabsa spice blend or baharat as a substitute.

 - Chicken Cuts: The bone-in and skin-on chicken works the best for this recipe.
 Boneless chicken cuts may cook faster, so adjust the cooking time accordingly.